Outer Banks North Carolina, USA Travel Guide

 Secure your rental car for airport transfer and island exploration well in advance.

-If an international traveler, apply for your ESTA authorization or B-2 visa.
-Obtain an International Driving Permit (IDP) if you plan to drive with a foreign license.
+If an international traveler, put in for your ESTA authorization or B-2 visa.
+Obtain an International Driving Permit (IDP) if you're going to drive with a foreign license.

-Monitor the forecast for your travel dates to make any last-minute packing adjustments.
+Monitor the forecast for your specific travel dates to make any last-minute packing adjustments.

 If you plan to fish, purchase your North Carolina fishing license online in advance.